 Erika Kullberg did everything right.

-In 2015, during her third year at Georgetown Law, she and classmate Jimmy McNamara founded ReferU, which added a social dimension to the referral of new tenants for apartment buildings.
-The partners made their way around a conference for the apartment-management industry, memorizing the names and faces of big players they wanted to approach.
-There, they scored meetings that produced verbal commitments from three property-management businesses.
+In 2015, during her third year at Georgetown Law, she founded ReferU, which added a social dimension to the referral of new tenants for apartment buildings.
+She made her way around a conference for the apartment-management industry, memorizing the names and faces of big players she wanted to approach.
+There, she scored meetings that produced verbal commitments from three property-management businesses.

-Wanting a mentor, they reached celebrity VC Chris Sacca by trying multiple permutations of his Gmail address, and landed a Skype session.
+Wanting a mentor, she reached celebrity VC Chris Sacca by trying multiple permutations of his Gmail address, and landed a Skype session.
 Interns came on board.
 Angels began to circle.

 In February 2016, Kullberg assessed her situation, weighing the potential of ReferU against a lucrative offer from international law firm Morrison & Foerster.
 The deciding factor in favor of the legal job: her $200,000 in student-loan debt.
-In April, a month shy of graduation, she and her similarly indebted co-founder reluctantly shuttered their fledgling business.
+In April, a month shy of graduation, she reluctantly shuttered her fledgling business.

 "I really wanted to pursue the startup," says Kullberg.
 "But student loans are handcuffs."